Regionally targeted assistance for asset managers in compliance program development, implementation and maintenanceBy Jurisdiction

 The existing transfer pricing guidelines have been in existence since 2010.
 The recommendations implement a number of changes focused on aligning transfer pricing outcomes with value creation.
 These changes ultimately seek to remove the arbitrage opportunities that existed in the old regime, particularly around the use of intangibles, low value-adding services and cost contribution arrangements.

 Additionally, investment managers in the U.K. managing an offshore trading fund typically need to adhere to the conditions of the investment manager exemption (IME), a longstanding piece of tax legislation designed for the asset management industry that prevents the fund from being taxed in the U.K. One of the conditions of the IME is that the remuneration that the U.K. investment manager receives in respect of the transaction is not less than customary for that class of business – which requires investment managers via HMRC guidance to apply the OECD transfer pricing guidelines.
-Therefore, it is of paramount importance that a U.K. investment manager apply transfer pricing guidelines when determining the remuneration it recognises.
+Therefore, it is of paramount importance that a U.K. investment manager apply transfer pricing guidelines when determining the remuneration it recognizes.
 Ultimately, failure to do so could bring the fund that it manages within the U.K. tax net.

 Diverted Profits Tax